NRI PAN Card vs Normal PAN Card: Differences, Documents & Application Process

 Criteria NRI PAN Card Normal PAN Card

-Eligibility Criteria NRI PAN card is designed for people who are Indian citizens living outside India for business, jobs, and other purposes, and for foreign nationals and international companies.
-A normal PAN is obtained by Indian citizens who live within the country.
+Eligibility Criteria NRI PAN card is designed for Indian citizens living outside India for business, employment, and other purposes, as well as for foreign nationals and international companies.
+A typical PAN is issued to Indian citizens who live in the country.

-Application Process NRIs can apply for the PAN card either online or by taking the help of authorized companies overseas.
-Indian residents can apply for the PAN card directly using the official Income Tax Department website or going in person to a designated center.
+Application Process NRIs can apply for a PAN card either online or through authorized companies overseas.
+Indian residents can apply for a PAN card directly on the official Income Tax Department website or in person at a designated center.

 Residential Status An NRI PAN card is issued to individuals living outside India.
-A normal PAN card is issued to Indian residents living within the country.
+A regular PAN card is issued to Indian residents living within the country.

-Taxation Rules NRIs come under different tax regulations, such as the Double Taxation Agreement (DTAA) and the Foreign Account Tax Compliance Act (FATCA), which determine their tax liabilities based on the resident country and income earned in India.
-Indian residents come under standard tax regulations.
+Taxation Rules NRIs are subject to different tax regulations, such as the Double Taxation Agreement (DTAA) and the Foreign Account Tax Compliance Act (FATCA), which determine their tax liabilities based on their resident country and income earned in India.
+Indian residents are subject to standard tax regulations.

-Types of Transactions NRI PAN cards are generally useful for specific transactions, including buying property, opening bank accounts, making investments, and doing financial transactions in India.
-Normal PAN cards are generally used for several financial activities in India, for instance, taking a bank loan, opening a bank account, and more.
+Types of Transactions NRI PAN cards are generallyhelpfull for specific transactions, including buying property, opening bank accounts, making investments, and doing financial transactions in IndiaRegular PAN cards are generally used for several financial activities in India, such as taking a bank loan, opening a bank account, and more.

-Repartition of Funds NRI PAN cards help NRIs in facilitating compliance with the tax laws of India during the repatriation of funds.
+Repartition of Funds NRI PAN cards facilitate compliance with India's tax laws for NRIs during the repatriation of funds.
 Not used for funds repartition.

 Validity NRI PAN cards are valid for a lifetime and do not require reissuance or renewal.
 Comes with lifetime validity and does not need renewal or reissuance.